 When you hear the word "bacteria," the happiest of thoughts don't immediately jump to mind.
 But Dr. Lewis wants to change that.
 "Not all bacteria are bad!
 You have about 40 trillion bacteria living in and on you right now, and they are important partners in your everyday health," he says.

 People also believe that CFUs and strains are the same, or think you only need one or the other, but in reality they serve different purposes and work together, according to Dr. Lewis.
-For a probiotic to be effective, it needs to have ample amount of strains and CFUs working together, like Renew Life's high-potency probiotics.
+Different strains can provide different benefits, and enough CFUs of every strain must be in a product in order for people to experience the full goodness, like Renew Life's high-potency probiotics.
 Bonus: They come in a variety of customized formulas depending on your needs, stage in life, and more.

 "We're obsessed with using the right strains backed by the right clinical science for the right health needs, ensuring the highest in product quality, and providing effective CFU levels through the end of shelf life," Dr. Lewis notes.